StartloJ/my-devops-universe/Contribute.md

 ## Step to contributed fix existed wrong contents

 1. You will clone and update main branch.
+2. You can assignee team lead to solve or you can do in step 3.
-2. Create new branch to write your contents.
+3. Create new branch to write your contents.
 You should create new branch in formatted >> fix_docs/`your contents`
-3. If you finished your contents, you will create Merge Request to `main` branch and choose reviewer/assignee in one of team lead for review your contents and approve to merge to main.
+4. If you finished your contents, you will create Merge Request to `main` branch and choose reviewer/assignee in one of team lead for review your contents and approve to merge to main.